Azure-Samples/azure-functions-samples-java/README.md

 - Azure CLI.
 This plugin use Azure CLI for authentication, please make sure you have Azure CLI installed and logged in.

 ## Setup

+- Please refer individual directories for sample specific setup.
+Some common setup instructions are provided below.

 - ```cmd
     az login